melbaa/ps2ranks/README.md

 average rating, time since last update, a top 1000.
 It allows rating and rank searches both global and by server.
 It uses nginx, cherrypy, bootstap, mako, uwsgi, matplotlib.

-There's a lurking bug somewhere that happens once in a blue moon (from months to years apart), where a player gets silly rating and deviation.